-These days, the moment you develop a little cough or start feel slightly sick, your brain might go immediately to COVID-19.
+These days, the moment you develop a little cough or start to feel slightly sick, your brain might immediately go to COVID-19.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-However, SARS-CoV-2, the coronavirus that causes COVID-19, is a new virus.
-“This is something none of us has ever seen before, so no one has any immunity against it,” Dr. Englund explains.
-“That’s why it’s been able to spread worldwide so rapidly — because no one is protected at this point.”
+“This was something we’d never seen before, so no one had natural immunity against it,” Dr. Englund explains.
+“That’s why it’s been able to spread worldwide so rapidly — because no one was protected.”

-Here’s something the viruses have in common: Both coronavirus and the flu are passed from person to person in similar ways — through droplets that come out of someone’s nose and mouth when they cough, sneeze or talk.
-When another person inhales these droplets, that person can become infected.
-It might also be possible for someone to become infected by touching a surface that’s contaminated with the virus and then touching their mouth, nose or eyes), they can become infected, too.
+Here’s something the viruses have in common: Both coronavirus and the flu are passed from person to person in similar ways — through droplets that come out of an infected person’s nose and mouth when they cough, sneeze or talk.
+When another person inhales these droplets (or touches a surface contaminated with the virus and then touches their mouth, nose or eyes), they can become infected, too.